-Cleanliness is the best way to prevent roaches from infesting your home.
+Cleanliness is the best way to prevent the spread of roaches.
 After meals, wipe up all crumbs and throw away food scraps.
+Do not leave water lying around in cans, watering cans or in the kitchen sink.
 Keep flour, rice, beans and other such foods in airtight containers.
-Dispose of your garbage in tightly closed bags and place them in the appropriate areas outside your apartment.
+Dispose of your garbage in tightly closed bags placed regularly in the garbage chute, compost or waste bin.